gggliuye/VIO/docs/Android/UnityCameraRender.rst

 Whole Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The whole process structure and a time circle is shown here.
+(It will be better if I use Capella, but nobody appreciate it here in the company.
+They always "plan" things without a clear guide, total different from what we had done in France.
+HaHa, nobody will read this anyway.)

 .. image:: structure.PNG
    :width: 80%